Answer:

 In May of 2018, the United States Supreme Court struck down the federal law that prohibited the vast majority of states from regulating sports betting.
 Since then, at least twenty states have legalized sports betting within their borders.

-Ohio has not yet passed such legislation.
+Ohio has not yet passed such legislation but it is on the verge.